VeikkausOy/dcontext/README.md

 })
 ```

 Then let's wait for a second for the sbt compilation process to finish on the background.
-After complication is finished, we can relaunch the 'spyDf' test:
+After compilation is finished, we can relaunch the 'spyDf' test:

 ```
 $ test spyDf